Gulu University students discover new technologies on tour with UNSW

-The students, from Gulu University’s Faculty of Agriculture and Environment, have engaged in a wide variety of activities since arriving in Sydney, including hands-on workshops with UNSW Engineering staff and students, and spending time at farms in the Boorowa area to learn about modern farming practices.
+The students, from Gulu University’s Faculty of Agriculture and Environment, engaged in a wide variety of activities during their time in Sydney, including hands-on workshops with UNSW Engineering staff and students, such as the Farmers Flash Build, and spending time at farms in the Boorowa area to learn about modern farming practices.

 “I have learnt a lot about solar from UNSW Engineering – there is so much potential for solar applications in Uganda”: Victoria Nakayiza, biosystems engineering student.